-- 6000.
+6000.
 Historical and Philosophical Foundations of Education (3).
 Pr., graduate standing.
-Analysis and interpretation of the interaction of historical, philosophical and sociological considerations affecting education in a modern society. - 6010.
-Online/Internet Skills for Graduate Study (3).
+Analysis and interpretation of the interaction of historical, philosophical and sociological considerations affecting education in a modern society.

+6010.
+Innovations in E-Learning (3).
 Pr., graduate standing.
-Emphasis on instruction regarding the skills necessary to succeed when taking online/Internet courses. - 6170.
+An investigation of what constitutes e-learning and why some technological innovations are adopted more readily than others.
+Hands-on experiences with new communication technologies and their effect on teaching and learning practices.

+6170.
 Advanced Educational Psychology (3).
 Pr., graduate standing.
 An in-depth analysis of the psychological bases of learning.
 Particular emphasis on the development and modification of cognitive and affective behavior.
-A field experience is required. - 6213.
+A field experience is required.

+6213.
 Computer-Based Instructional Technologies (3).
 Pr., graduate standing.
-Designed to demonstrate: (1) competency in the educational context of computers; (2) competency in the knowledge of computer systems; (3) competency in the knowledge of software; (4) skill in computer use. - 6223.
+Designed to demonstrate: (1) competency in the educational context of computers; (2) competency in the knowledge of computer systems; (3) competency in the knowledge of software; and (4) skill in computer use.
+May be taught concurrently with FNDS 4703.

+6223.
 Current and Emerging Instructional Technologies (3).
 Pr., FNDS 6213, graduate standing.
-Designed to demonstrate: (1) competency in software and applications; (2) skill in desktop publishing; (3) skill in graphics; (4) skill in hypermedia; (5) skill in telecommunications. - 6233.
+Designed to demonstrate: (1) competency in software and applications; (2) skill in desktop publishing; (3) skill in graphics; (4) skill in hypermedia; and (5) skill in telecommunications.

+6233.
 Curriculum Integration of Technology (3).
 Pr., FNDS 6223, graduate standing.
-Designed to demonstrate: (1) knowledge of curriculum integration; (2) skill in instructional design; (3) production skills; (4) evaluation skills; and (5) complete projects based upon these competencies. - 6300.
+Designed to demonstrate: (1) knowledge of curriculum integration; (2) skill in instructional design; (3) production skills; (4) evaluation skills; and (5) complete projects based upon these competencies.

+6243.
+Instructional Design (3).
+Pr., graduate standing.
+This course is designed to introduce and apply the fundamentals of instructional design using a systems approach model; that is, the ideas and procedures for analyzing, designing, developing, implementing and formatively evaluating instruction.
+In this course, the emphasis will be on the development of authentic instructional materials.

+6253.
+Coordinating Technology (3).
+Pr., graduate standing.
+This course examines the role of leadership as it relates to the implementation of educational technology and is designed to apply the skills and knowledge needed to direct the use of learning technologies in a variety of educational settings.
+Students taking this course will be exposed to a range of concepts and components related to the coordination and direction of technology facilities and resources in industry and/or a K-12 setting.

+6300.
 Education in Culturally Diverse Environments (3).
 Pr., graduate standing.
 Effective teaching in multicultural and diverse environments.
-Includes content and strategies in classroom management, curriculum, and instructional techniques for elementary, middle school and secondary teachers. - Research in Education (3).
+Includes content and strategies in classroom management, curriculum and instructional techniques for elementary, middle school and secondary teachers.

+6610.
+Research in Education (3).
 Pr., graduate standing.
-A basic research course designed to evaluate research design, methods and experimentation in education and related areas. - 6650.
+A basic research course designed to evaluate research design, methods and experimentation in education and related areas.

+6650.
 Applied Educational Statistics (3).
 Pr., graduate standing.
 An introductory statistics course for graduate students in education.
-Emphasis on fundamental statistical concepts. - 6800.
+Emphasis on fundamental statistical concepts.

+6800.
 Measurement and Evaluation in Teaching (3).
-Pr., graduate standing.
-Methods, procedures and evaluative instruments for determining teaching effectiveness; pupil learning; and attainment of educational goals in cognitive, psychomotor and affective areas.
-May be taught concurrently with FNDS 4800. - 6902.
+Pr., graduate standing, one methods course.
+Methods, procedures and evaluative instruments for determining teaching effectiveness, pupil learning, and attainment of educational goals in cognitive, psychomotor and affective areas.
+May be taught concurrently with FNDS 4800.

+6902.
 Studies in Educational Foundations (1-3).
 Pr., graduate standing.
 Supervised independent study of issues, problems and trends affecting educational theorizing and practice.
 Emphasis on application of knowledge from social sciences to predict and resolve educational problems.
-Maximum credit, 3 hours.
+Maximum credit 3 hours.

 6952.
 Seminar in Humanistic and Behavioral Studies (1-3).
 Pr., graduate standing.
 An analysis of selected topics in the humanistic and behavioral studies component of teacher education.
-Maximum credit, 3 hours.
+Maximum credit 3 hours.